Using OpenPGP keys with ssh

 Use gpg-sq

 The gpg-agent uses a binary named gpg to access stored keys.
-As the gpg provided by g10code doesn't know about the keystore from Sequoia PGP, that binary has to be exchanged for chameleon.
+As the gpg implementation provided by g10code doesn't know about Sequoia PGP's keystore, that binary has to be exchanged for chameleon, which does.
 There are many ways to achieve this.
-One way is to create a symlink and add the directory where the symlink was created in as first component in your PATH environment variable:
+One way is to create a symlink and add the directory where the symlink was created in as the first component in your PATH environment variable:

 $ mkdir $HOME/bin